BaltaZar-7/StolenMeatMod/README.md

 |---|---|---|---|
 | **Spawn Chance (%)** | 10 | 0 - 100 | Chance each meat theft in a new area begins accumulating a wolf pack. |
 | **Pack Duration (hours)** | 24 | 8 - 72 | Base lifespan before the pack despawns. |

+## Thank you for downloading!
+Mod for The Long Dark game created by Hinterland Studios
+Modtemplate by Digitalzombie
+Made by BaltaZar and MonsieurMeh